-The district ensures as much program effectiveness as possible by developing a district-wide/school-wide coordinated effort among all programs and funding.
+The school ensures as much program effectiveness as possible by developing a districtwide/school-wide coordinated effort among all programs and funding.
 Act 135 initiatives are coordinated with programs such as Head Start, First Steps, Title I, and programs for students with disabilities.